 The proxy service in the DMZ makes the difference

-Some data still needs to pass through the firewall, depending on scenario.
+Some data still need to pass through the firewall, depending on scenario.
 So, we need more control.
 However, which data packet is okay, which is not?
 Some application layer knowledge is required in order to be able to inspect the content payload in the data packet.

 That is why the deep packet inspection feature is rarely used intensively on next generation firewalls.
 However, deep packet inspection matters more in dedicated scenarios, which is often implemented with specialized proxy solutions close enough to the application – in terms of IT layer but also in terms of similar IT personnel.

 A DMZ Security Architecture needs to be designed depending on the individual needs of a firm or organization.
-However, there are typical scenarios which might be used as templates in order to help implementing such a security architecture at the boundary.
-Read more: Dedicated DMZs – Security Architecture Blueprints.
+However, there are typical scenarios which might be used as templates in order to help implementing such a Security Architecture at the boundary.
+Read more: Dedicated DMZs – Security Architecture blueprints.

 Technical implementation details